Circuit Technology Center 22 Parkridge Road

 Mistake #6: Insufficient Post-Placement Inspection

 X-ray inspection machines provide a crucial window into the world beneath a BGA component.
 Issues such as excessive voiding and poor placement or alignment can be immediately detected with the help of X-ray inspection.
-However, it is vital to have properly trained personnel to interpret and understand the X-ray images accurately.
+However, it is crucial to have properly trained personnel to interpret and understand X-ray images accurately.
 A skilled operator can leverage the full potential of X-ray inspection, ensuring maximum benefits from this valuable and indispensable equipment investment.

 Conclusion